Pratik-Wagley/FullStackSubs/README.md

-# Financial Tracker
+# Full Stack Subs

 ## Description of the Project

-This financial tracker app is created to add deposits, and payments into a csv file.
-It also stores all of the transaction histories and lets you view history by date, or vendor.
+This app allows you to order from a sandwich shop which includes sandwiches, chips, and drinks.
+It also creates and saves a recipt file everytime someone creates a new order.

 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to add another sandwich to my order so that I can include multiple sandwiches in a single order
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to specify if I want my sandwich toasted so that I can enjoy my sandwich the way I prefer.
-- As a developer, I would like to load my user's transactions into a file, so I can save their transaction history.
-- As a user, I would like there to be a add payment function, so I can log every time i make a payment
-- As a user, I would like a function that will let me add a deposit, so I can load funds into my account successfully
-- As a user, I would like a display function so I am able to view my transaction history
-- As a user, I would like a display ledger function so I can view all of my transactions
+- As a user, I want to request extra portions of meats and cheeses so that I can customize my sandwich to my liking.
-- As a user, I would like a display deposits function so I can view all of my deposit transactions
+- As a user, I want to select the type of bread, meat, cheese, toppings and sauce for my sandwich so that I can customize my sandwich to my preference.
-- As a user, I would like a display deposits function so I can view all of my deposit transactions
+- As a user, I want to checkout so that I can review and confirm my order.
-- As a user, I would like a display payments function so I can view all of my payment transactions
+- As a user, I want to add a drink and chipsto my order so that I can include a beverage and snack in my purchase.
-- As a user, I would like a function to view my transactions filtered by the date, so I can easily view a specific transaction
+- As a user, I want to exit the application from the home screen so that I can close the application when I am done.
-- As a user, I would like a function to view my transactions filtered by the vendor, so I can easily view a specific transaction
+- As a user, I want to start a new order so that I can place an order for sandwiches, drinks, and chips.

 ## Setup
 To run this code,